 pir = MotionSensor(4).
 Then, we enter an infinite loop that waits for the presence of motion within the sensor’s range using

-For this example project, we are going to activate a 5V relay when the PIR sensor detects motion in a room.
-We are going to need:
+In this example project, we will activate a 5V relay when the PIR sensor detects motion.

 from gpiozero import MotionSensor, LED from time import sleep pir = MotionSensor(4) relay = LED(17) while True: pir.when_motion = relay.on pir.when_no_motion = relay.off

-The code above will activate a relay when the PIR sensor detects motion.
 We follow the same setup as we did before, but for this example, we are going to import an additional library from gpiozero.
-We import the LED library and attach an instance of the LED to pin 17 of the RPi.
+We import the LED library and attach an instance of the LED to pin 17 of the Raspberry Pi.
 This will act as our output pin: relay = LED(17).
 The input pin of the motion sensor remains unchanged on pin 4:

 pir = MotionSensor(4).
 The LED library will also help us to change the state of the output pin when the sensor detects motion: